conda-incubator/conda-press/docs/devguide.rst

 ------------------------
 The docstrings that you have written will automatically be connected to the website, once the appropriate hooks have been setup.
-At this stage, all documentation lives within rever's top-level ``docs`` directory.
+At this stage, all documentation lives within conda-press's top-level ``docs`` directory.
 We uses the sphinx tool to manage and generate the documentation, which you can learn about from `the sphinx website <http://sphinx-doc.org/>`_.
-If you want to generate the documentation, first rever itself must be installed and then you may run the following command from the ``docs`` dir:
+If you want to generate the documentation, first conda-press itself must be installed and then you may run the following command from the ``docs`` dir:

 .. code-block:: console

-    ~/rever/docs $ make html
+    ~/conda-press/docs $ make html

 For each new
 module, you will have to supply the appropriate hooks.
 This should be done the